-All semester report cards are mailed to the parents.
 The first and third quarter grades are progress grades in that they do not appear on the permanent transcript.
-The first and second semester grades are the grades of record and do appear on the official transcript of credit for each student.
+The first and second semester grades are the grades of record.
+Report cards are accessed on PowerSchool and paper copies are not mailed home.